mcdarvarian/Capstone1API/README.md

-This is the Server for my TTRPG note taking App
+This is the Server for my Table Top Role Playing Game note taking App

-You can check it out at https://capstone-client.pupeljack.now.sh/
+You can check it out at https://vast-forest-79747.herokuapp.com/

 Screenshots live at:
 https://gyazo.com/2bc3d97251906ac6b36c83786366534d